 We value our diverse staff team which includes members from different race and ethnic backgrounds.
-Our team keeps our service relevant and welcoming for all young people seeking emotional support in our community.
+Our staff keep our service relevant and welcoming for all young people seeking emotional support in our community.

 We also want to ensure that people from diverse ethnic groups feel empowered to apply for employment opportunities with us.
 We want to keep our staff team representative of the local Bromley community we support.